josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_ai_black_box_inquests.md

 # 🫀 AI Black Box Inquests
-**First created:** 2025-11-06 | **Last updated:** 2026-02-22
+**First created:** 2025-11-06 | **Last updated:** 2026-05-08
 *Ownership collapse and mandate misfit in AI-linked harm investigations.*

 ---

 ## 🛰️ Orientation

-In aviation, every crash triggers an independent black-box inquiry.
+In aviation, every major crash triggers an independent black-box inquiry.
-Not to moralise — but to identify system failure and prevent recurrence.
+Not to moralise — but to identify system failure and reduce recurrence risk.

 AI-linked harm currently has no equivalent universal trigger.

-When an AI system contributes to injury, coercion, death, or suppression, a structural question emerges:
+When an AI system contributes to injury, coercion, severe harm, or major institutional failure, a structural question emerges:

 > Who owns the investigation?

-At present, responsibility is fragmented across regulators, vendors, departments, and internal compliance teams.
-There is no clear, mandatory custodial authority tasked with reconstructing machine reasoning when harm occurs.
+At present, responsibility is fragmented across regulators, vendors, departments, insurers, and internal compliance teams.
+There is no universally mandated custodial authority tasked with reconstructing system behaviour when serious harm occurs.

 This is not merely a technical gap.
 It is an ownership vacuum.

 ---

-## 👑 I. The Ownership Question
+## 👑 The Ownership Question

 When AI systems are embedded in: